-- Guaranteed protection at a known worst-case rate (protection rate)
+- They guarantee protection at a known worst-case rate (protection rate)

-- Ability to participate in favourable exchange rate movements, as far as the collar rate
+- They give you the ability to participate in favourable exchange rate movements, as far as the collar rate

-- Slightly more favourable mark-to-market profile than the equivalent forward contract
+- Collar options offer a slightly more favourable mark-to-market profile than the equivalent forward contract

 Disadvantages of collar options